jbhoot/poc-parsing-mysql8-geographic-point-jdbc/README.md

 # README

-This is a complementary script intended to prove a few points raised [in this issue](https://github.com/justbhoot/poc-node-mysql2-bug-srid-4326-mysql8).
+This is a complementary script intended to provide jdbc driver's perspective [on this problem](https://github.com/justbhoot/poc-node-mysql2-bug-srid-4326-mysql8) titled *[Bug?] node-mysql2 seems to swap x and y values of a geographic Point (SRID 4326) stored in mysql8 #2959*.

 ## How-to